paul-blankenbaker/frc-2019/README.md

 ## Performance Measurements

 While working with path finding code in a Python environment, our team was consistently getting the watchdog warning indicating that our code was running too slow.
-By default the time and command based robot frame works run at 50 Hz giving your code 20 msecs of time to execute in.
+By default command based robots run at 50 Hz.
+This gives your code 20 msecs of time to execute.
 If your code takes longer than 20 msecs you will run into issues.

-Examination of the source code for each of the frameworks revealed that all three evironments have a LoopFunc() that is responsible for executing all of the active commands and verifying that they ran within the alloted time.
+Examination of the source code for each of the frameworks revealed that all three evironments have a loopFunc() that is responsible for executing all of the active commands and verifying that they ran within the alloted time.
 This function was overloaded in the Python and Java implementations when measuring time.
-Unfortunately, the C++ framework did not permit overriding this function so its time is measure in the teleopPeriodic() method (this is an unfair advantage and C++ numbers will be skewed because of this).
+Unfortunately, the C++ framework did not permit overriding this function so its time is measured in the teleopPeriodic() method.
+This is an unfair advantage and C++ numbers will be skewed because of this.

 When you start the performance command on Shuffleboard, it will zero out any prior information and start reporting the time it takes for each pass through your code, the average time and the max time.
 These values are reported in milliseconds and you want these numbers to remain below 20 (or the value you set your robot to operate at).